-Introduction to International Economics examines issues in international trade and international finance and the interconnectedness of the world's economies.
-Topics include the economic arguments for trade, current trade policies and practices, the effects of trade restrictions, free trade and fair trade, foreign exchange markets, and the role of international institutions such as the World Bank, the International Monetary Fund and the World Trade Organization, Current issues such as currency crises and free trade agreements will also be discussed.
+International Economics is an introductory course that examines issues in international trade and international finance and the interconnectedness of the world's economies.
+Topics include the economic arguments for trade, current trade policies and practices, the effects of trade restrictions, free trade and fair trade, foreign exchange markets, and the role of international institutions such as the World Bank, the International Monetary Fund and the World Trade Organization.
+Current issues such as currency crises and free trade agreements will also be discussed.